What is lossless audio?

 What are the lossless audio formats?

 Since the advent of the MP3, technology has improved.
 Developers have found ways to offer high-end digital audio that matches and exceeds the precision of CDs.
-Files including WAV, FLAC, ALAC, and WMA are all lossless formats – maybe you’ve seen some of these file types knocking about in your computer’s music folder.
+Files including WAV, FLAC, ALAC, and WMA are all lossless audio formats – maybe you’ve seen some of these file types knocking about in your computer’s music folder.

-Lossless audio comes out swinging at a minimum resolution of 16-bit/44.1kHz, which is what you'd get from a CD.
+Lossless audio files come out swinging at a minimum resolution of 16-bit/44.1kHz, which is what you'd get from a CD.
 However, it has the potential to reach further.
 When you stream audio, higher resolution tracks will eat up more mobile data and bandwidth, as they're larger files.
 This means they'll take up more memory if you download them.

 Can you hear the difference with lossless audio?